Featured Event:

 • Brenda will examine the “money myth” about mediation, and how sometimes the dispute may be about more than just money, with the West Virginia Bar Association at their lunch and learn program on July 22, 2025.

-• In anticipation of the publication of Brenda’s book, Becoming a Restorative Lawyer: How to Transform Your Legal Practice for Self, Client, and Community Growth, two events have been scheduled.
-She will be presenting on this topic at the Virginia Mediation Network conference on October 3-4, 2025, in Richmond, Virginia, and at the IIRP conference on October 19-22, 2025, in Chattanooga, Tennessee.
+• In anticipation of the publication of Brenda’s book, Becoming a Restorative Lawyer: How to Transform Your Legal Practice for Self, Client, and Community Growth, several events have been scheduled.
+She will be presenting on this topic at the Virginia Mediation Network conference on October 3-4, 2025, in Richmond, Virginia.